alyboba/cfms-website.github.io/src/site/_news/call-for-applications-cfms-national-day-of-action-on-indigenous-mental-wellness-travel-awards-deadline.md

 ---

 The CFMS is pleased to provide financial assistance courtesy of MD Financial Management, to students interested in attending our **2018 National Day of Action, held February 10-12, 2018 in Ottawa, Ontario**.
-This years topic is Indigenous Mental Wellness and further details on the Day of Action can be found&nbsp;[here](https://www.cfms.org/what-we-do/advocacy/day-of-action.html).
+This year's topic is Indigenous Mental Wellness and further details on the Day of Action can be found&nbsp;[here](https://www.cfms.org/what-we-do/advocacy/day-of-action.html).

 Preference for these awards will be given to CFMS members with lived indigenous experience and demonstrated interest in the topic area.